lljeannot/seabirds_cryptofauna/README.md

 **This repository contains code and data presented in the article**:

 Authors (anonymized).
-Differential cryptofaunal responses to seabird nutrient inputs illuminate coral reef productivity pathways.
+Contrasting cryptofaunal responses to seabird nutrient inputs illuminate coral reef productivity pathways.